 In the hotter months, you’ll want to outfit your pup with a pack that won’t cause them to overheat.
 In this case, the Mountainsmith K-9 Dog Pack is a terrific option.

-This pack offers good ventilation thanks to the built-in air mesh panels.
+This model offers good ventilation thanks to the built-in air mesh panels.
 It also features roomy expandable pockets which I really appreciate considering it allows more space for extra water.

 It’s built from ripstop nylon so you won’t have to worry about tears when your dog snags on a branch or brushes up against rocks.